lejogs/lejogs.github.io/about.md

 You may think this is a jolly holiday, you may think that money's a bit tight at the moment, or you may just think we're idiots.
 However, while all these are true, we know you will also think that sponsoring us is totally worthwhile.

-So what are you waiting for?!
+So what are you waiting for?

+Click the button to <a href = 'http://virginmoneygiving.com/lejogs' class = 'btn'>sponsor</a> us!

 Thank you.

 **Jacko** and the team